 Pedagogy: a strong commitment!

-The Faculty of Economics, Social Sciences and Management attaches great importance to the supervision and support of students, whether in daytime classes or on a staggered timetable.
+The Faculty attaches the utmost importance to supervising and supporting students, whether in daytime classes or on a staggered timetable.
 Learning by doing, service learning, staggered schedule hybridization, ...
-Come and discover our pedagogical approach as well as our different schemes.
+Come and discover our pedagogical approach as well as our various schemes.

 Eco études